 See for yourself how Anne, her family and other people were living while hiding from the occupying Germans.
 Take into account, that visiting the Anne Frank House is a moving experience, which has already touched millions of people from all over the world.

 The Anne Frank House can be accessed with a ticket bought online on the organization’s website.
 You can book a time slot for your visit online.
+Editor's pick

 Complement your visit of the Anne Frank House with a walk beforehand.
 During an Amsterdam tour, a professional guide will show you WWII Amsterdam through the eyes of Anne Frank.
+Please note: This tour does not include a visit to the Anne Frank House itself.